William M. Branham: Growing fame and international campaigns

 In January 1950, Branham's campaign team held their Houston campaign, one of the most significant series of meetings of the revival.
 The location of their first meeting was too small to accommodate the approximately 8,000 attendees, and they had to relocate to the Sam Houston Coliseum.
 On the night of January 24, 1950, Branham was photographed during a debate between Bosworth and local Baptist minister W. E. Best regarding the theology of divine healing.

 Bosworth argued in favor, while Best argued against.
 The photograph showed a light above Branham's head, which he and his associates believed to be supernatural.
 The photograph became well-known in the revival movement and is regarded by Branham's followers as an iconic relic.
 Branham believed the light was a divine vindication of his ministry; others believed it was a glare from the venue's overhead lighting.

 In January 1951, former US Congressman William Upshaw was sent by Roy Davis to a Branham campaign meeting in California.
 Upshaw had limited mobility for 59 years as the result of an accident, and said he was miraculously healed in the meeting.
 The publicity of the event took Branham's fame to a new level.
 Upshaw sent a letter describing his healing claim to each member of Congress.
 The Los Angeles Times reported on the healing in an article titled "Ex-Rep. Upshaw Discards Crutches After 59 Years".
-Upshaw explained to reporters that he had already been able to walk without the aid of his crutches prior to attending Branham's meeting, but following Branham's prayer his strength increased so that he could walk much longer distances unaided.
+Upshaw explained to reporters that he had been able to walk two or three steps without the aid of his crutches prior to attending Branham's meeting, but following Branham's prayer his strength increased so that he had walked four blocks.
 Upshaw died in November 1952, at the age of 86.